haydencae-pixel/colored-markers/README.md

-# colored-markers
+# CSS Color Markers 🎨

-This is my Colored Markers project for the FreeCodeCamp Responsive Web Design course.
+This project was built as part of [freeCodeCamp's Responsive Web Design certification](https://www.freecodecamp.org/learn/).
-It demonstrates basic HTML, CSS, and responsive design skills.
+The goal was to explore **CSS colors** (named colors, RGB, HSL, and hex values) by building a set of colorful markers.

 ## Live Demo
 https://haydencae-pixel.github.io/colored-markers/